-Syngene has stepped up its efforts to fight COVID-19 by redirecting its scientific and technical capabilities in COVID-19 related areas to help the Indian authorities in its initiatives to combat the spread of the pandemic.
+During the pandemic, Syngene stepped up its efforts to fight COVID-19 by redirecting its scientific and technical capabilities in COVID-19-related areas.
+The aim was to help the Indian government find ways to combat the spread of the virus.

-We have set up a COVID-19 testing laboratory at our Bengaluru campus using RT-PCR technology and have started screening samples to support local authorities.
+We set up a COVID-19 testing laboratory at our Bengaluru campus using RT-PCR technology.
+We also started screening samples to support the work of the local authorities.
 To read our press release, click here.

 Watch: How Syngene conducts RT-PCR testing

 Syngene tied up with the Centre for Cellular and Molecular Biology to develop and validate a high throughput assay using deep sequencing to ensure the effectiveness of epidemiological surveillance in India.
 This model can take 5,000 to 25,000 samples in one run in next-generation sequencing (NGS) platforms such as NextSeq and NovaSeq.
 This method is also 5% less expensive than existing RT-PCR methods.

 Recognizing the need to improve first-generation assays and protocols, Syngene developed the enzyme-linked immunosorbent assay (ELISA) test kits.
 ELISA tests measure antibody levels at relatively higher throughput and lower cost per reaction compared to RTP-CR tests.